dk2127/nd25C_A_P_S/README.md

 # Steps

-We will be fillowing steps of the data science process:
+We will be following steps of the data science process:

 - First we will define the problem we want to solve and investigate potential solutions.
-- Next, we will analyze the problem through visualizations and data exploration to have a better understanding of what algorithms and features are appropriate for solving it.
+- Next, we will perform analysis through visualizations and data exploration to have a better understanding of what algorithms and features are appropriate for solving the problem.
-- We  will then implement the algorithms and metrics, documenting the preprocessing, refinement, and post-processing steps along the way.
+- We  will then implement the algorithms/models and metrics, documenting the preprocessing, refinement, and post-processing steps along the way.
-- Afterward, we will collect results about our findings, visualize significant quantities, validate/justify your results, and make any concluding remarks about whether our implementation adequately solves the problem.
+- Afterward, we will collect results about our findings, visualize significant quantities, validate/justify our results, and make any concluding remarks about whether our implementation adequately solves the problem.
-- We will construct a Capstone Project Report as blog post to document all of the steps from start to finish of our project and provide link at the bottom of this page.
+- We will construct a Capstone Project Report as a blog post to document all of the steps from start to finish of our project and provide link at the bottom of this page.

 # Installation